-Note: Home purchase and reversion activity should be included under the existing mortgage headings in this section of the RMAR.
+Note: Home purchase, reversion and regulated sale and rent back activity should be included under the existing mortgage headings in this section of the RMAR.

 'Higher of' requirements

 In this section there are separate calculations of regulatory capital and capital resources requirements for the different types of business covered by the data requirements.
 The calculations are the same, however, for both home finance mediation activity and insurance mediation activity relating to non-investment insurance contracts.